Fee for Service: Single IRB (SIRB) Review Services for Multi-Site Studies

 Budget up-front for your SIRB review services with the University of Utah.
 We charge a flat rate based on a number of study factors, so you know exactly what the cost of SIRB review services will be from the beginning.

-SIRB fees are not subject to the University indirect cost rate and should be budgeted
+SIRB fees are not covered by University indirect costs and should be budgeted as a

 All funded studies who wish to use the UU IRB as the Single IRB.
 This includes studies with federal funding, industry funding and for-profit, foundation funding, etc. Fees are also assessed for industry-sponsored studies wishing to use an external SIRB.